rLannes/Fontan_2025/README.md

   "OmniSplice_table_plotSI.ipynb"

 #### 2 - To make the plot that show splicig defect with intron length run:
-you need to tun splicing_efficiency module with spliced-def 9 and unspliced-def 10 11 12 13
-then run SplicingEfficiencyPlotSI.ipynb
+run SplicingEfficiencyPlotSI.ipynb

 #### 3 - backsplicing
 run the backsplicing module of omnisplice on the Currated Y gene annotation and the Dryad genome.

-## 3 - TE
+To do so you will need bowtie2 and the bowtie2 reference of the genome you ran omnisplice.
+In this study we ran it on the Y linked genes in the Ching-Ho assembly.

-## 4 - DE
+## 3 - DE

-## 5 - Dot Plot
+## 4 - Dot Plot
-To make the dot plot we implemented a custom programs.
+To make the dot plot we implemented a custom programs. you'll need rust installed with maturin ( pip install maturin pip install numpy)

+Please follow those preparatory step:

+1- Compile aligner:
+cd GlobalAlignerDNA
+cargo build --release

+2- compile and build python wheel. cd ../pairAlnWindow_dotplot maturin build --release

+3- add maturin wheel to your python (optionaly you cna use virtual env) python -m pip install -U ./target/wheels/*.wheel

+4- finally run the dot plot notebook dotPlotPlot.ipynb

-## 6 - exon coverage
+## 5 - exon coverage
 To reproduce the exon coverage plot.

 ### Align the read and sort and index the bam file: